 More Trivia and Fun Facts

-If your guest blow through those trivia questions and you have watched Thanksgiving parades here are a few more to Thanksgiving facts to test their knowledge.
+If your guests blow through those trivia questions and you have watched Thanksgiving parades here are a few more Thanksgiving facts to test their knowledge.

 - While it is estimated that 88% of Americans eat turkey and 94% cranberry sauce at their Thanksgiving dinners it looks like sides vary greatly from state to state.
 Check out this map of North America from General Mills.
 Where’s the green bean casserole?
 I really thought everyone ate that on this National Holiday!
 I didn’t know people ate Monkey Bread on Thanksgiving Day!

 - Thanksgiving occurs on the fourth Thursday in November.